 - Practice empathy.
 Acknowledge that the child’s feelings make sense, based on what they have been through.
 By validating their feelings, you help them feel understood and respected.

 - Start small — and let them opt out.
-Children fear the unknown, and new experiences can be intimidating.
-Ease them in slowly.
-For example, start by attending holiday gatherings with a handful of people.
-If all goes well, you can graduate to larger affairs.
-But if the child pushes back, don’t force or question it.
-To overcome trauma, they must feel safe and know they have a choice.
+Children often fear the unknown, and new experiences can be inherently intimidating for them.
+To help alleviate their apprehension, it’s important to ease them into these situations gradually.
+For instance, you can start by attending holiday gatherings with a small group of people.
+If everything goes well and they feel comfortable, you can then progress to larger affairs.
+However, if the child resists or shows reluctance, it’s crucial not to force or question their decision.
+In order for them to overcome trauma, they need to feel safe and empowered with the knowledge that they have a choice.

 - Form new traditions together.
 If memories of holidays past are too painful, it may be best to try something entirely new (for both of you!).
 Ask your child to name one thing they’d like to do for each major holiday.
 Involving them in the planning will help them feel empowered.

 - Avoid sensory overload.
-The sights and sounds of the season can be triggering for many people with trauma.
+For many people, the sights and sounds of the season can trigger trauma.
 Be aware of how your child may react to bright lights, loud noises and even personal touch from friends and relatives.
 Read our tips for a sensory-friendly holiday.